Converg3nce/matic-docs/docs/home/blockchain-basics/basics-solidity.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

 Solidity is an object oriented, high-level programming language for implementing smart contracts.
-It programs, which governs the behavior of accounts within blockhain network.
+It allows to write programs, which governs the behavior of accounts within blockhain network.
 It is just like any other programming language.
 Comprised of:
 - loops
 - conditionals
 - variables